undqurek/Organizer/README.md

 # Organizer
-Organizer is TypeScript Front-End framework.
+Organizer is Web Frontend framework written in TypeScript.